Paris Mayo guilty of murdering son hours after birth

 Mayo, of Ruardean in Gloucestershire, gave birth to Stanley at her family home in Ross-on-Wye in Herefordshire in March 2019.

-The court heard how his remains were discovered by her mother the following morning in a bin bag.
+The court heard how his remains were discovered by her mother the following morning in a bin bag which Mayo had left on the doorstep before going to bed.

+Mrs Mayo immediately called 999 after she made the discovery and later in hospital the teenager said she had not told her mother what had happened because "she's got a lot going on".

 Mayo had claimed she did not know she was pregnant and said Stanley was not moving and did not make a noise when he was born.